trec-lateral-reading/trec-lateral-reading.github.io/content/docs/2024/_index.md

 ## Data

-- **News Articles**: We will select 50 news articles, each about a different event, published in 2021 and 2022 from various sources.
+- **News Articles**: This [compressed file](/articles.zip) contains the plaintext version of our selected 50 news articles, each about a different event, published in 2021 and 2022 from various sources.
 - **Web Collection**: Task 2 will use the English subset `ClueWeb22-B-English` of the new [ClueWeb22](https://www.lemurproject.org/clueweb22.php/) Category B dataset as the document collection, which contains about 87 million popular web documents of roughly 200 GB data (size of plaintext).
 This web collection was collected around February 2022.
 Please refer to their website for how to obtain the dataset.